How Much Does a Mudroom Addition Cost?

 The cost of a mudroom addition depends on the size of the room and whether you're converting an existing porch or other space or building the mudroom from scratch.

-If you want to add a mudroom to a house as an entirely separate room, you can expect to pay around $100 to $200 per square foot, according to Designing Idea.
+Overall, most homeowners spend between $12,000 and $18,000 (CAD 16,000 and CAD 24,000) on a mudroom addition.
 This cost includes the construction of an addition, installing flooring, painting, adding storage, constructing a built-in bench and putting in a washing area.

 Does a Mudroom Add Value?